Florida Equal Employment Opportunity Attorney (EEOC Charges)

 At the conclusion of the investigation, the EEOC will issue its findings, at which time the complainant can file a lawsuit against the discriminating employer.

-If you feel you’ve got a case to present to the EEOC, please call us at 954-617-6017 or use the contact form to contact Rob Norell for a free consultation regarding your rights.
+If you feel you’ve got a case to present to the EEOC, please call us at 954-617-6017 or use the contact form to contact Rob Norell for a free case evaluation regarding your rights.